 Classification by Brain Aneurysm Size and Shape

 Cerebral aneurysms are classified both by size and shape.
 Small aneurysms have a diameter of less than 15-mm.
-Larger aneurysms include those classified as large (15- to 25-mm), giant (25- to 50-mm), and super giant (greater than 50-mm).
-Saccular aneurysms are those with a saccular (like a small sack) outpouching and are the most common form of cerebral aneurysm.
+Larger aneurysms include those classified as large (15- to 25-mm), giant (25- to 50-mm), and supergiant (greater than 50-mm).
+Saccular aneurysms are those with a saccular (like a small sack) outpouching and are the most common form of a cerebral aneurysm.
 Berry aneurysms are saccular aneurysms with necks or stems resembling a berry.
 Fusiform aneurysms (spindle-shaped) are aneurysms without stems, and often encompass the entire wall of the blood vessel.

 Symptoms of Brain Aneurysm